Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring

 A lower CG means that not only will golfers enjoy greater speed off the face, but they’ll have no trouble getting the ball in the air.

-Titleist’s patented SureFit hosel has 16 individual loft and lie settings for easy fine-tuning which we found very useful when testing from round to round in ever-changing conditions.
+It comes in three different lofts – 18°, 21° and 24° – but thanks to Titleist’s patented SureFit hosel, golfers can take advantage of the 16 individual loft and lie settings available, something we found very useful when testing from round to round in ever-changing conditions.

-While the other two models offer something different, we found the TSi2 the most consistent and easy to hit.
+While the other two models offer something different, the TSi2 was the most consistent and easiest to hit, delivering excellent feel and inspiring loads of confidence.

 TaylorMade SIM2 Max Rescue